 These cookies would make an excellent gift for the holidays.
 Make your cookies, place them in a decorated Pringles can.

-There was NO monetary compensation in exchange for this post, I did receive 3 cans ofand this recipe so that I could review it and share with my readers my thoughts.
+There was NO monetary compensation in exchange for this post, I did receive 3 cans of Pringles and this recipe so that I could share this recipe with my readers.

 Here are some more great Pringles Recipes: